How did your entrepreneurial journey begin and what were you doing before you launched Joanna Dai Limited?

 Read more about Joanna Dai's story and other fashion brands pushing for ethical operations and transparency in business.
 Also, check out what experts, including Joanna, discussed at our WBI event A Fashion Revolution: The future of the industry and your wardrobe.

 Or, if you’re looking to rent commercial property in other London locations, it couldn’t be simpler with Workspace.
-Browse our portfolio of over 65 locations across London, check out our inspiring events calendar, and if you’re not ready for your own space, you can find information on all our flexible co-working memberships too.
+Browse our property portfolio, check out our inspiring events calendar, and if you’re not ready for your own space, you can find information on all our flexible co-working memberships too.